TomasHubelbauer/webrtc-qr-signaling-channel/README.md

 ## To-Do

-Handle errors: camera permission not granted, WebRTC errors…
+Handle more states: user media handlers, peer connection handlers…

 Figure out why *ICE failed, add a TURN server and see about:webrtc for more details* happens even though I am able to successfully establish the connection.

-Add more handlers to the peer connection and the data channel and add UI which shows the states of both.
+Add UI which shows the states of the peer connection and the data channel.

 Demonstrate the functionality by implementing a local storage syncing mechanism on top of the data channel peer connection.